Dicelette/i18n/en/docusaurus-plugin-content-docs/current/config/display.md

 If the value is set to **0**, messages will no longer be deleted.

-This option is disabled if `/config disable_threads` is enabled.
+This option is disabled if there is no channel or thread for saving the result.

 :::tip
 This command allow to have both the result log in a dedicated channel (or in threads) while keeping the result in the main channel for the players to see.